SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

         } else {
             println("Eww, turnips are horrible.")
         }
-    <<< Eww, turnips are horrible.
+    <// Eww, turnips are horrible.
-    /// prints "Eww, turnips are horrible."

 Conditional statements such as ``if``-``else`` are covered in more detail in :doc:`ControlFlow`.